Legal Firm Website Design

 For a Solicitor or Legal practice – why create a good website?
 Six common reasons include:

 - To look professional when someone Googles you (and they do).
 You would make a point of looking professional in court, so why not on the web?

 - To answer commonly asked questions.
-It would save a lot of time for your team and save on wages for your firm.
+It would save a lot of time for your practice team and save on wages for your legal firm.

-- To attract a certain type of client or business for preferred legal services and to put off certain types of unwanted clients.
+- To attract a certain type of client or business for preferred legal services and to put off certain types of unwanted clients or work.

 - To allow potential clients send you an enquiry 24/7 through the website, at night, on weekends etc.